mooioom/chords-finder/README.md

 3. If the analysis takes too long, try with a smaller file first
 4. Check the browser console for any JavaScript errors

-Created by Eldad Levi using Cursor-AI (anthropic) Licened MIT fork it, upgrade and give some music to the world 🎸
+Created by Eldad Levi using Cursor-AI (anthropic) - private project all rights reserved